 The Sharpie dots completely removed

-A number of devices exist that can suppress or more accurately move the Wolf tone to a slightly higher or lower reactionary frequency, by changing the pitch where the instrument reacts, thus making it easier to play the note since the Wolf will now be between two notes that are frequently played.
-The suppressor will absorb the extra energy of the tone and so the better Wolf Tone Eliminators will be tuned to the frequency of the Wolf.
+A number of devices exist that can suppress or more accurately move the Wolf tone to a slightly higher or lower frequency.
+By changing the Wolf pitch, it can make it easier to play the note, since the Wolf will now be between two notes that are frequently played.

 These are some of the most popular Music Books

 All for Strings by Robert Frost- A comprehensive 3 volume method for teaching and performance.
 From beginning through intermediate string study emphasizing technical skills and rythem.

 The Doflein Method, Vols.
 1-5.
 These are an old school method recommended by European teachers.